krishjainm/krishjainm/readme.md

 - I am a prospective Ph.D student in Computer Science

 ### 🤝 I’m looking to...
-- Collaborate with others passionate about applying AI to solve real-world health challenges
+- Collaborate with others passionate about applying AI to solve real-world challenges
-- Learn from researchers, mentors, and peers doing meaningful, ethical work in AI and medicine
+- Learn from researchers, mentors, and peers doing meaningful work in AI

 ### 📫 Get in touch
 - Email: `krishjain [at] ucsb [dot] edu`